mmontone/mutils/docs/mu-lambda-list.md

  Usage:

+ In your defpackage add a #:shadowing-import-from #:mu-lambda-list and the list of exported symbols you want to import.
- In your defpackage add a (:shadowing-import-from #:mu-lambda-list #:defun #:lambda #:destructuring-bind #:multiple-value-bind).
+ Like: (:shadowing-import-from #:mu-lambda-list #:defun #:lambda #:destructuring-bind #:multiple-value-bind).
  Or use MU-LAMBDA-LIST:DEFPACKAGE to define your package.

  Arguments in lambda-lists that start with _ character are declared ignored.
  Example:

     (lambda (_x) ...)

  Destructuring is supported in positional arguments in lambda-lists.
  Example:

      (funcall (lambda ((x . y))
                   (list x y))
              (cons 1 2))

  TODO: potential idea: Add support for &ignore and &ignorable in lambda-lists